icerpc/icerpc-csharp/examples/Metrics/README.md

 # Metrics

-This example application illustrates how to use the metrics interceptor and middleware, and how to use `dotnet-counters` to monitor the client invocations metrics and the server dispatches metrics.
+This example application illustrates how to use the metrics interceptor and middleware, and how to use `dotnet-counters` to monitor the client invocation metrics and the server dispatch metrics.

 To collect counter metrics, you need to install the `dotnet-counters` tools.